johann-solo/oliveandmango.github.io/site/content/blog/2021-07-03-cherry-smoothie-recipe.md

 scaled_thumbnail: /images/uploads/2021_07_03_cherry_smoothie_0.jpg
 categories: ["drinks"]
 tags: ["cherries", "smooothies", "sponsored"]
-excerpt: Creamy rich plant-based cherry smoothie that taste like cherry pie
+excerpt: Creamy rich plant-based cherry smoothie that tastes like cherry pie
 keywords: ["fruit smoothies", "healthy drinks"]
-description: Creamy rich plant-based cherry smoothie that taste like cherry pie
+description: Creamy rich plant-based cherry smoothie that tastes like cherry pie
 ---
 <span class="blog-text">

 This creamy, rich and refreshing cherry smoothie is perfect for breakfast or a nourishing pick me up!
-It’s quite nourishing loaded with rolled oats and chia seeds to make it thick and creamy, and add protein and fiber to your smoothie!
+It’s quite nourishing, loaded with rolled oats and chia seeds to make it thick and creamy, and adds protein and fiber to your smoothie!
 Cherry pie for breakfast - yes please!!
 That’s exactly what you will be thinking with each sip of this cherry smoothie!
 </br>
 </br>